-- Definition of Service Mode and Visitor Mode runs: An observing programme, as described in a single proposal, may consist of one or more runs.
-Multiple runs should only be requested for observations with different instruments and/or for different observing modes (e.g., Service Mode, Visitor Mode or pre-imaging runs) and/or for differing observing conditions (e.g., seeing, transparency).
+• Definition of Service Mode and Visitor Mode runs: An observing programme, as described in a single proposal, may consist of one or more runs.
+Multiple runs should only be requested for observations with different instruments and/or for different observing modes

+(e.g., Service Mode, Visitor Mode or pre-imaging runs) and/or for differing observing conditions (e.g., seeing, transparency).
 In particular, Service Mode runs should not be split according to time-critical windows, or used to group targets according to their Right Ascensions.
-Proposers should split Visitor Mode observations at different epochs (e.g., due to different target RAs) into separate runs. - Scheduling constraints must be specified correctly as the telescope schedules are prepared using software that relies on accurate constraints [Alves 2005, The Messenger, 119, 20 and Patat & Hussain 2013 in "Organisations, People and Strategies in Astronomy 2" (OPSA 2, ed.
+Proposers should split Visitor Mode observations at different epochs (e.g., due to different target RAs) into separate runs.

+- Scheduling constraints must be specified correctly as the telescope schedules are prepared using software that relies on accurate constraints [Alves 2005, The Messenger, 119, 20 and Patat & Hussain 2013 in "Organisations, People and Strategies in Astronomy 2" (OPSA 2, ed.
 Heck, p.
 231)].
 Observing/scheduling constraints that are not indicated or that are inaccurately specified are unlikely to be taken into account by the scheduler.
-Retrofitting scheduling constraints after the release of the schedule is not possible. - Proposal resubmissions: If the proposal is a re-submission of an old proposal then the OPC comments must be addressed in this new submission. - VLTI observation type: For each observing run, one or more observation types that best describe the proposed observations must be specified: - snapshot: standalone concatenations without further links to other observations in terms of time links or filling the uv plane; these concatenations are CAL/SCI, CAL/SCI/CAL or CAL/SCI/CAL, depending on what each instrument offers; - time series: time series of concatenations that are repeated once or more often over the period; - imaging: a set of concatenations with different baseline configurations to fill the uv plane for the purpose of image reconstruction; in this case, special care is taken at execution to uniformly fill the uv plane; it is highly recommended to request imaging in SM; imaging in VM should have a strong science case justification; - astrometry: GRAVITY dual-feed observations with the purpose of extracting astrometric information. - Naming convention for AT configurations: AT configurations are requested by generic names ("Small", "Medium", "Large" and "Extended") rather than explicit configurations.
+Retrofitting scheduling constraints after the release of the schedule is not possible. - Proposal resubmissions: If the proposal is a re-submission of an old proposal then the OPC comments must be addressed in this new submission. - VLTI observation type: For each observing run, one or more observation types that best describe the proposed observations must be specified: - snapshot: standalone concatenations without further links to other observations in terms of time links or filling the uv plane; these concatenations are CAL/SCI, CAL/SCI/CAL or CAL/SCI/CAL, depending on what each instrument offers; - time series: time series of concatenations that are repeated once or more often over the period, as a guideline, due to need to cycle through different AT configurations, possible cadences are either a few days in a row, or not more than 2-3 times per period per AT configuration; - imaging: a set of concatenations with different baseline configurations to fill the uv plane for the purpose of image reconstruction; in this case, special care is taken at execution to uniformly fill the uv plane; it is highly recommended to request imaging in SM; imaging in VM should have a strong science case justification; - astrometry: GRAVITY dual-feed observations with the purpose of extracting astrometric information. - Naming convention for AT configurations: AT configurations are requested by generic names ("Small", "Medium", "Large" and "Extended") rather than explicit configurations.
 The standard configurations should be used for Phase 1 and Phase 2 preparation and are detailed for a given period in the VLTI Configurations Overview webpage. - For operational reasons, observations may occasionally take place on relocation configurations during a transition between two standard configurations.
 A criterion of at least 50% baseline length overlap will be used.
 This scheme will be primarily used for imaging runs.
-The overlap in baseline length between standard and relocation configurations is detailed on the aforementioned webpage.
+The overlap in baseline length between standard and relocation configurations is detailed on the aforementioned webpage. - Precipitable water vapour (PWV) constraints: PWV constraints must be specified for all instruments when adding or editing runs in p1. - NIRPS/HARPS time-sharing: Proposers must add 3.6m time-share tag from the Tags section of the p1 proposal preparation tool if they are participating in the NIRPS/HARPS time-sharing.
+Follow to 1.1.3 to ensure compliance with the NIRPS/HARPS time-sharing policy. - VLT/I-ALMA proposals: Proposers must add Joint VLT/I-ALMA tag from the Tags section of the p1 proposal preparation tool if they are applying for VLT/I-ALMA time under the ESO-ALMA agreement (see Sect.
+4.11).